grafana/metrictank/docs/installation-deb.md

 See [the Inputs docs for more details](https://github.com/grafana/metrictank/blob/master/docs/inputs.md).

 Finally, by default `memory-idx` `enabled` is true, while `cassandra-idx` has `enabled` as false.
-This will use the non-persistent index, starting with a fresh index at every start of metrictank.
+This will use the non-persistent index, starting with a fresh index at every start of Grafana Metrictank.
 You probably want to disable the memory index an enable `cassandra-idx` instead. (just switch the enabled values around).
 See [metadata](https://github.com/grafana/metrictank/blob/master/docs/metadata.md) for more details.